 Patients with a diagnosis of amnestic MCI or typical (amnestic) mild-to-moderate AD will be invited to take part.
-Mild-to-moderate AD will be defined by a score of at least 50 in the most recent administration of Addenbrooke's Cognitive Examination (ACE-III).
+To ensure mild-to-moderate cases of AD, patients will have a score >50 in the most recent administration of Addenbrooke's Cognitive Examination (ACE-III).
 If there is no recorded ACE-III score, clinical opinion of patient's condition will be used to assess eligibility.